A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Acknowledgements

 \section{Acknowledgements}

 We thank Alex~Dalzell and Eric~Peterson for productive discussions on various aspects of this work, and Fernando Brand\~ao for discussions and support throughout the project.
 A.G. acknowledges funding from the AWS Center for Quantum Computing.
+M.B. is supported by the EPSRC (Grant number EP/W032643/1).

 \onecolumngrid